gbelenky/copyfiles/README.md

-# Copy big number of large files from one storage account blob container into another storage account blob container
+# Copy many large files from one storage account blob container into another storage account blob container

 Prerequisites to run it locally:
 Two Azure storage accounts - one for the source blob container and another for the desination blob container